-The project considers the grantees as strategic stakeholders rather than establishing a one-time support relationship with the cooperatives in the mid-term business development.
-It aims to incorporate other entrepreneurial support available in other activities of ENHANCER such as mentoring, B2B matching, improving access to alternative financing, and integration of local value chains to supply or marketing channels of higher-order companies in the chains, where applicable.
-Such potential synergies among project activities will be sought in improving grantee cooperatives' propensity to grow and employ more SuTPs and LHC members.
+The project considers the grantees as strategic stakeholders rather than establishing a one-time support relationship with the cooperatives / union(s) of cooperatives in the mid-term business development.
+It aims to incorporate other entrepreneurial support available in other activities of ENHANCER Project such as mentoring, B2B matching, improving access to alternative financing, and integration of local value chains to supply or marketing channels of higher-order companies in the chains, where applicable.
+Such potential synergies among project activities will be sought in improving grantee cooperatives / union(s) of cooperatives / propensity to grow and employ more SuTPs and LHC members.

-Under this grant scheme the approximate number of cooperatives that are planned to be supported is 10.
-These 10 cooperatives are expected to create a total of 150 new jobs (employees or members) of which 60% shall be SuTPs and 40% shall be LHC members.
+Under this grant scheme, the approximate number of cooperatives / union(s) of cooperatives that are planned to be supported is 10-15.
+These cooperatives / union(s) of cooperatives are expected to create a total of 150 new jobs (employees or members) of which 60% shall be SuTPs and 40% shall be LHC members.
 The call for proposals also adopts a gender-inclusive approach, where women employment will be expected to constitute a minimum of 25% of the total employment created.
 Please bear in mind that these percentages are the overall objective of the grant programme.
 Priority will be given to activities respecting gender equality and increasing women/youth employment and employment of SuTPs.